“For what we are about to eat may the Lord make us truly grateful”.

 We live in confusing times.
 We are told minimalism is a good thing and we should cull our crap.

-We live in a material world where it’s all too easy to buy more crap.
+But, we live in a material world where it’s all too easy to buy more crap.

 Then we’re told we are producing so much garbage that the planet is becoming one huge landfill.